Soseki Natsume The literary giant’s grave

 He died in 1916, but he rests in Tokyo.
 You can find his grave at Zoshigaya Cemetery, near Ikebukuro.
 There are many famous people interred there.
 But Soseki’s tombstone is an interesting one.
 He would have approved of it, I’m sure.

 His headstone is unique.
 It resembles a comfortable armchair.
 Soseki died of a stomach ulcer, and it was painful for him to sit in the last months of his life.
-Maybe he could use it to sit comfortably in the afterlife.
+Does he use it to sit comfortably in the afterlife?

 Many other famous people lie near him.
 Hideki Tojo is only a short walk away.
 Lafcadio Hearn is near, too.
 He is not alone.
 Quite a few cats are there to keep Soseki company.
 Maybe they love being near the writer of “I am a Cat”?